Verify Trust Before You Install

 Part of the OpenA2A Ecosystem

-ai-trust queries the registry and can also scan locally with HackMyAgent, contributing results back to grow the community trust graph.
+ai-trust queries community trust data and can also scan locally with HackMyAgent, contributing results back to grow the community trust graph.

 HackMyAgent scans